Heat detection aid options

-How to tail paint
+Applying tail paint

 - Remove loose hair and dirt before applying tail paint.
 Don’t apply paint too thickly.

 - When applying tail paint for the first time, apply the paint from the tail pushing towards the cow’s back - this will lift the hair and make it easier to detect heats when the cow is ridden.
 A cow that is ridden will either have the paint rubbed off or have their hair pushed down and dirtied by mounting.

-- Touch paint up at least weekly.
+- Tail paint should be touched up at least weekly.

 Heat mount detectors